guyotJs/BuskyBime/README.md

-# TuskyTime in Svelte
+# BuskyBime

-> A recreation of [tuskytime.org](https://tuskytime.org) by, ClassicMC
+> A Improved Version of [TuskyTime](https://tuskytime.org) by, Weston Schnee

-Removed dir. dist from gitignore
+Includes

+1. A TuskyTime and Date indicator
+2. Current block with the end time
+3. A Calendar widget to select the date
+4. *(Unlike the Original)* Fully Mobile friendly

+> **NOT AFFILIATED WITH LCPS**